Yiftach Katzur: Biography

 Katzur began his acting career at age 18 in 1976, playing the lead role of Alan Strang in Equus by Peter Shaffer at the Cameri Theatre in Israel.
 His film debut came in 1977 with a small role in the political thriller The Honey Connection by Yeud Levanon.

-Beyond Lemon Popsicle, Katzur appeared in theater plays Equus, Taining of the other notable films, including a small role as an epileptic boy in The Jesus Movie (1979), the American film The Ambassador (1984) alongside Robert Mitchum and Rock Hudson as lenny, as well as Israeli productions such as Atalia as Matti, and Soldier of the Night (Hayal Halayla).
+Beyond Lemon Popsicle, Katzur appeared in theater plays Equus, Taining of the other notable films, including a small role as an epileptic boy in The Jesus Movie (1979), the American film The Ambassador (1984) alongside Robert Mitchum and Rock Hudson as lenny, as well as Israeli productions such as Atalia as Matti, and Night Soldier.
 In 1993, he starred in and directed a pilot for a TV series called Lemonade, inspired by Lemon Popsicle, though it was never produced.
 His last known acting role was in the 1997 film Gentila, which won the 1998 Haifa Film Festival Award for Best Film.